Markfield Beam Engine and Museum

 Markfield Road Pumping Station, now known as Markfield Beam Engine and Museum or sometimes just as Markfield Beam Engine is a Grade II listed building containing a 100 hp beam engine, originally built in 1886 to pump sewage from Tottenham towards the Beckton Works.
 The grounds of the building now form a public park known as Markfield Park.
 The River Moselle joins the River Lea at this location.

-In 2025 the museum merged with Walthamstow Pumphouse Museum to form the Heritage and Communities Trust.

 Markfield Beam Engine

 Markfield Beam Engine is a free-standing steam engine with a 27 ft flywheel that moves a 21 ft beam.
 The beam drives two single-acting plunger pumps.
 Each pump is 26 inches in diameter and has a 51-inch stroke.
 When the machine was operational it had a working speed of 16 rpm and each pump could move 2000000 impgal a day.

 The engine is finely decorated, with doric style columns and acanthus leaves.